General CE FAQs

 For online classes with kits, the cost of the kit is non-refundable.
 Cancellation policies for our Three-Month Furniture Making Intensive and Private Instruction classes are listed separately in each class description.

-Registration for continuing education classes is non-transferable.
+Registration for Community Education classes is non-transferable.
 Students may not transfer registrations to another section of the same course, to a different course or to another individual to attend in their stead.
 Cancellation requests received at least 14 days before the class start date will be refunded less a $45 fee.

 Before joining an online CE class in Zoom, make sure to review the following: